awesomemotive/exactmetrics-repo/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.0.2: September 21, 2021 =
+- Fix: We fixed an issue that caused the bounce rate box to appear twice on the dashboard widget.

 = 7.0.1: September 14, 2021 =
 - Fix: We fixed an issue that caused certain 404 pages to return an invalid page title.